 Customized Search Options

-Buyers want photos, video, and other information, but they don’t want to have to scroll through thousands of properties to find the ones that meet their needs.
+Buyers want photos, videos, and other information, but they don’t want to have to scroll through thousands of properties to find the ones that meet their needs.
 Your website should have a search function so users can search by price range, location, number of bedrooms, and amenities such as a swimming pool or media room.

 Fast Loading Pages